OptimusPRlME/CityTour/README.md

 2. `CityTour_function_GeometryToJson.sql` - function needs to be created in database as it's used to parse geography data to json
 3. `CityTour_procedure.sql` - procedure that generates final json data
 4. `CityTour_queries.sql` - script with test execution of procedure in various situation
+5. `phoenix.csv` - containes compressed csv file with the data that needs to be imported
+6. `CityTour.zip` - contains backup file that can be restored into SQL server with all data imported and all functions and procedures created

 ## Spatial Indexing
 A **spatial index (`SPIX_Geocodes_Point`)** is created on the `Point` column in the `LocationGeometry` table to optimize geographic queries.